 The principal resource of UTEX is its extensive collection of living algae.
-Over 3,000 different strains of algae, representing approximately 200 different genera, are provided to the public for a modest charge.
+Over 3,000 different strains of algae, representing more than 500 genera, are provided to the public for a modest charge.
 The Collection maintains an especially strong representation of freshwater and soil algae.
-Green algae and cyanobacteria are prominent, but UTEX contains representatives of most major algal taxa, including marine macrophytic green and red algae.
-All strains in the Collection were obtained as isolates from natural sources, and no genetically altered strains are maintained.
-Approximately half of UTEX strains are axenic and all cultures for public distribution are unialgal.
+Green algae, diatoms, and cyanobacteria are prominent, but UTEX contains representatives of all major algal taxa, including marine macrophytic green and red algae.
+All strains in the Collection were obtained as isolates from natural sources, and no genetically altered strains are currently maintained.
+Approximately half of UTEX strains are axenic and all cultures distributed to the public are unialgal.

-The principal function of UTEX is the maintenance of its diverse stock of living algae in order to make cultures available at modest cost to a user community worldwide.
+The UTEX mission is to promote, support, and enable the use of algae for research, education, and practical applications.
 Cultures in the Collection are used for research, teaching, water quality assessment, biotechnology development, food for aquatic animals and a variety of other purposes.
 UTEX does not impose restrictions regarding the use of purchased cultures and does not assume any responsibility for cultures that are sent away from the facility.

 Principal financial support for UTEX is obtained through the sale of cultures and other goods and services to the user community.
 Additional support is provided through the U.S. National Science Foundation and the College of Natural Sciences of The University of Texas at Austin.